The Gift (Nabokov novel): Chapter one

-Chapter Two
+Chapter two

-Fyodor is dreaming about his native Russia as he rides in a tramcar to visit his language student, but he can no longer stand it and he returns to his lodgings.
+Fyodor is dreaming about his native Russia as he rides in a tramcar to visit his language student, but he can no longer stand it and returns to his lodgings.
 When his mother, Elizaveta Pavlovna, comes from Paris to visit him, the shadow of his lost father hangs over their encounter, for his mother believes that her husband is still alive.
 Before her departure they attend a local Russian literary event, and Fyodor is the last poet there to recite one of his poems.
-Although almost unnoticed he is inspired by his mother's visit and by his study of Pushkin, and he seeks her support for his new project, a book about his father, Konstantin Kirillovich.
-He collects material, stumbles upon Sushoshchokov's account of his grandfather, Kirill Ilyich, a gambler who made and lost a fortune in America before returning to Russia, and he starts to focus on his father's activities as an explorer, lepidopterist, and scientific writer whose journeys between 1885 and 1918 led him to Siberia and Central Asia.
-Fyodor had only come along with his father on local trips, but he is imbued with the love of butterflies and he imagines accompanying his father in his journeys to the East.
+Although almost unnoticed, he is inspired by his mother's visit and by his study of Pushkin, and he seeks her support for his new project, a book about his father, Konstantin Kirillovich.
+He collects material, stumbles upon Sushoshchokov's account of his grandfather, Kirill Ilyich, a gambler who made and lost a fortune in America before returning to Russia, and he starts to focus on his father's activities as an explorer, lepidopterist, and scientific writer, whose journeys between 1885 and 1918 led him to Siberia and Central Asia.
+Fyodor had only come along with his father on local trips, but he is imbued with the love of butterflies and imagines accompanying his father in his journeys to the East.
 In 1916 his father departed for his last journey and remains missing.
 Fyodor's difficulty with his project is complicated by his need to find a new lodging.
 With the help of Mrs. Chernyshevski he finds a place with the Shchyogolevs.
-He moves in with them because he sees a short, pale-blue dress in an adjacent room and assumes it belongs to their daughter.
+He moves in with them because he sees a short, pale-blue dress in an adjacent room and assumes that it belongs to their daughter.